 In Japan's money markets, interest rates have been stable at low levels, including those for longer term rates.
 The overnight call rate (uncollateralized) has been below the 0.1 percent level.
-Regarding interest rates on term instruments, the T-Bill rate (3-month) has been slightly below the 0.1 percent level.
-The Euroyen interest rate (3-month) and interest rates on Euroyen futures have been virtually level (Chart 38).
-In U.S. dollar funding, the LIBOR-OIS spread for the dollar has basically been more or less flat (Chart 39).
+Regarding interest rates on term instruments, the T-Bill rate (3-month) has declined marginally.
+The Euroyen interest rate (3-month) and interest rates on Euroyen futures have been virtually level (Chart 42).
+In U.S. dollar funding, the LIBOR-OIS spread for the dollar has basically been flat (Chart 43).